andirs/impyte/README.md

 Python module to impute missing values by prediction using machine learning algorithms.

+## Documentation
+A full documentation can be found on [ReadTheDocs](https://impyte.readthedocs.org) or in `docs/_build/html/index.html`.
+The symlink `documentation.html` in the root directory leads to this file.

+For additional tutorials and usage scenarios please head over to `tutorials` where you'll find a static tutorial version as well as an interactive jupyter notebook.

 ## Value Imputation
 One essential problem for any person dealing with data is missing values.
 There are several possibilities to deal with missing information, ranging from dropping data points to estimating the value based on other values in that column (i.e. average or median values).
 A more recent method involves machine-learning algorithms.
 This module offers a lightweight Python solution to calculate missing information based on the underlying relationship between data points.